Pamela Trokanski Dance Theatre

 But wait!
 There's more...

 Thank you to everyone who helped us not only meet but surpass our goal for the Big Day of Giving!
-With your support, we raised almost $14,000 for our community programs!
+With your support, we raised over $15,500 for our community programs!
 We are deeply grateful for your support and in fact, we're standing on our hands with joy!

 We just finished up our concert season with the premiere of Shift Happens, II which was a thoughtful and sometimes humorous exploration of how we deal with change as individuals, communities, and a world.
 It was lovely to hear audiences laugh!